Hello Arty - Part 2

 What’s Next?

-In part 3 of this series, we cover enums, case statements, button debouncing, shift registers, and the all-important finite state machine.
+In part 3 of Hello Arty, we cover enums, case statements, button debouncing, shift registers, and the all-important finite state machine.
+You can also check out my FPGA & RISC-V Tutorials and recommended FPGA sites.